 home folder.
 If successful, you should see several blog posts show up on the site.
 The actual files containing those posts are in the

 content/post folder.
-(Academic is unfortunately not very good about consistently using singluar or plural).
+(Academic is unfortunately not very good about consistently using singular or plural).
 You will see one file (both

 .html) in the main

 /post folder.
 That file was placed there by RStudio/blogdown.
-You will also see several folders, each containg a
+You will also see several folders, each contain a

 .md file and one or more images.
 Those are placed there by the creator of Academic.
 Both ways of placing blog posts is ok but separate folders tends to be more organized.
 Let’s first remove the existing posts.
 You can either delete them, or to be safe, move everything (apart from the

 _index.md file) to the folder you created earlier.
-You should see all posts disapear from the main page.
+You should see all posts disappear from the main page.